 - Applicants must possess a Bachelor’s degree from an accredited college or university or will have completed the program by the semester prior to entrance into the program.

 - Applicants must have an undergraduate degree that included a clear liberal arts base with a firm foundation in the social sciences.
-Students who do not meet this requirement may be accepted into the program but will be required to take courses to meet this criteria.
+Students who do not meet this requirement may be accepted into the program but may be required to take courses to meet these criteria.